hashxim/hconMD/Work_MD/Psychological Disorders.md

 Feeling of distraction, irritability, and excessive confidence.
 People experiencing mania are prone to activities like gambling and shopping spree.

 ### Depressive Episodes
 Characterized by feelings of a depressed or sad mood along with a lack of interest in activities.
 It may also involve feelings of guilt, fatigue, and irritability.
-People with bipolar disorder may lose interest in activities they enjoyed before, sleeping difficulties and thoughts of suicice
+People with bipolar disorder may lose interest in activities they enjoyed before, sleeping difficulties and thoughts of suicide.

+## Anxiety Disorders
+Characterized by excessive and persistent fear, worry, anxiety and related behavioural disturbances.
+Fear

 ## Footer

 Tags: \#FleetingNotes, \#review Links: [Source](https://www.verywellmind.com/what-is-a-psychological-disorder-2795767), \[\[Incomplete\_Notes\|File\]\]
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczODMxNTA2NF19
+eyJoaXN0b3J5IjpbMTUwMjg0Njk5M119
 -->